 Virginia Following Colorado’s Footsteps in Gaming Community

 Colorado’s voters approved the legalization of sports betting in November of 2019 for both land-based and digital gaming.
 This became official on May 1.
 The Coronavirus continues to cripple the gaming community, but Virginia has also continued to push for legalizing sports betting in the Old Dominion State.
-While Colorado has gone live, it may take some time for Virginia to join in live action.
+While Colorado has gone live, it may take some time for Virginia to join in live-action.
 They are working out sports betting regulations, and are set to be released by July 2020.

 Colorado Overcomes Coronavirus Obstacles

-Sports bettors in the state are extremely happy about the approval digital wagering; especially due to the temporary closing of land-based locations remain closed.
+Sports bettors in the state are extremely happy about the approval of digital wagering; especially due to the temporary closing of land-based locations remain closed.